PetroProtsyk/FullTextSearch/README.md

 Full-Text Search Engine with no external dependencies written in C# for .NET Core.

-The aim of this project is to showcase algorithms, data structures and techniques that are used to created full-text search engines.
+The aim of this project is to showcase algorithms, data structures and techniques that are used to create full-text search engines.

 # Getting Started